Building Trust in Teams: Factors to consider

 How to Build a Competency Profile With AtmanCo

-2. Consistency
+2. Improve Consistency

-Also, be sure to promote and encourage this consistency if you are looking to build trust within your team.
+Also, be sure to promote and encourage this consistency if you are looking to build trust within your teams.
 Make it easy for everyone to be consistent by creating an open environment that encourages trust and openness without fear.

-3. Integrity
+3. Act with Integrity

 People trust you when you are genuine and authentic, not a replica of someone else.2